United Nations Headquarters Vienna. If you never visited a United Nations Headquarters, why not start at UNO City in Vienna?

 - United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR)

 - The United Nations Office for Disarmament Affairs (UNODA) Vienna Office

 - United Nations Liaison Office for Peace and Security in Vienna (UNLOPS Vienna)

 - Secretariat of the Carpathian Convention – UN Environment (UNEP) (UNEP Vienna – SCC)

 - United Nations Register of Damage Caused by the Construction of the Wall in the Occupied Palestinian Territory (UNRoD)

 - The United Nations Office for Outer Space Affairs (UNOOSA)

 - United Nations Office for Project Services (UNOPS)

-Tour times: Monday to Friday 11am and 2pm.
+Tour times: Monday to Friday 11.00 am and 2.00 pm.
 The Vienna International Centre is closed on the following UN and public holidays: 3 January, 22, 25 and 29 April, 13 June, 30 August, 26 October, 7 November; No tours take place between 22 December and 13 January.
 TAKE YOUR PASSPORT OR ID WITH YOU.

 Bookings: no reservations needed for individuals and groups under 10 people.